phpcompose/compose/docs/getting-started.md

 ## 4. Add Layouts and Pages

-Compose ships with a Pages middleware that can render Plates templates and optional code-behind scripts.
+Compose ships with a Pages middleware (the primary feature) that renders templates with optional code-behind scripts.
 Add the following files:

 `layouts/app.phtml`